giapoce/spark-test/README.md

 ## Assign AWS user all necessary permission
 As this is just a demo you can assign full access role for: **EMR**, **RDS** and **S3** services \
-but in a production enviroment more stricted permissions should be granted
+but in a production enviroment more restricted permissions should be granted

 ```shell
  AmazonRDSFullAccess